Royal Palace of Aranjuez: History

 After Philip's death in 1598, the works were still in progress with only the royal apartments, the chapel, the south tower and part of the western facade completed.
 An economic and political crisis, along with eventual extinction of the Spanish Hapsburg dynasty, resulted in the project being abandoned.
-Prince Charles of England visited the palace in 1623 during his trip to Spain for the "Spanish Match".
+Charles Stuart, Prince of Wales visited the palace in 1623 during his trip to Spain for the "Spanish Match".

 In 1700, the first Bourbon king of Spain, Philip V, decided to resume the work, intending to make Aranjuez a rival to the grand palace of Versailles.
 Subsequently, this imposing style would be applied to the Royal Palace of La Granja de San Ildefonso.
 Philip V added a new north tower, completed the west façade and defined the structure that would shape the current palace.
 The royal dromedaries were about 200, surviving even the occupation of the palace by the troops of Archduke Charles in 1710.
 They were not kept in a menagerie as in Versalles, but grazed around or were employed as beasts of burden.
 Bulls and exotic animals were also used in the royal pastimes, such as dumping them into the Ontígola reservoir to be shot by the royal musket.
 Little used, the palace was almost destroyed by fire in 1748.

 Ferdinand VI rebuilt the palace.
 Although still respecting the original foundations, the new structure was to reflect the prevailing late baroque style and 18th century aesthetic, of an imposing and ostentatious exterior accommodating a series of sumptuously furnished spaces within.